Purple Line (CTA): CTA era

 The service cuts were scheduled to be implemented on September 16, 2007, but the CTA received a last-minute $24 million advance on its 2008 operating subsidy, postponing the changes until November 4, 2007.
 A last-minute $21 million grant from the governor once again postponed the changes to January 20, 2008, this time including the elimination of 42 additional routes.
 However, the Illinois Legislature successfully passed HB656, a transit funding package, on January 17, 2008, providing the CTA with sufficient operating funds and preventing the service cuts.

 The CTA also embarked on a $530 million project to rehabilitate and replace stations and infrastructure along the Brown Line.
-This project was completed in December 2009.
-Seven of the stations that were included in the project are shared with the Purple Line, along with the associated trackage and signals from north of the Belmont station to the Loop.
-Beginning April 2, 2007, operation on the Purple, Brown and Red Lines between Addison and Armitage was restricted to three tracks, down from the previous four, due to construction at the Fullerton and Belmont stations.
+Seven of the stations included in the project, which was completed in December 2009, are shared with the Purple Line — along with associated trackage and signals extending from north of Belmont station to the Loop.
+Beginning April 2, 2007, operation on the Purple, Brown and Red lines between Addison and Armitage was restricted to three tracks, down from four, due to construction at Fullerton and Belmont stations.

-Because of this, fewer trains operated to downtown during the rush period in order to prevent a bottleneck.
-Only every other train was sent to the Loop during rush periods; all other trains operated between Linden and Howard only.
-Full service has since been restored.
-In addition, the Purple Line Express routing was changed to the Outer Loop, rather than along the Inner Loop, in order to provide riders more options for accessing stations between Belmont and the Loop.
-This line was returned to the Inner Loop in Spring 2009.
+Because of this construction work, fewer trains operated to downtown during the rush period.
+To prevent bottlenecks, only every other train went to the Loop during rush periods; all other trains operated only between Linden and Howard.
+Full service was restored by February 2010.
+In addition, the Purple Line Express's routing was changed to the Outer Loop, rather than the Inner Loop, to provide riders more access to stations between Belmont and the Loop.
+The line was rerouted back to the Inner Loop in Spring 2009.

 Canceled project

 One form of the CTA's Circle Line plan would call for a rerouting of the Purple Line Express service.
 Rather than continue to the Loop along with the Brown Line, trains would follow the Red Line after Belmont, making a stop at Fullerton and all current Red Line subway stops and terminate at a new station on Wentworth before heading north.
-However, this is merely a study and the final form of the Circle Line and its effects on current CTA rail service, if the project begins at all, remain to be seen.
+However, this is a study and the final form of the Circle Line and its effects on current CTA rail service, The project was canceled.